 Have you ever cleaned out your produce drawer, only to find a shriveled knob of ginger in the back corner?
 Us too.
-But ginger deserves just as much love and attention as our other favorite spices i.e. chili and garlic.
-You know it as a delicious kitchen staple but it’s also prized for its myriad of health benefits, too.
-From supporting gut health to reducing inflammation, ginger is more than just an ingredient in your favorite stir-fry—it’s medicinal.
+But ginger deserves just as much love and attention as our other favorite spices (i.e., chili and garlic).
+You know it as a delicious kitchen staple, but it’s also prized for its myriad health benefits, too.
+From supporting gut health to promoting healthy digestion, ginger is more than just an ingredient in your favorite stir-fry—it’s medicinal.
+Today we’re chatting all things ginger for inflammation.
+From breaking down free radicals to learning how to reduce oxidative stress—consider this your one-stop shop for reducing inflammation, naturally.

 Ginger is found in both traditional and alternative medicine as an everyday healer.
 You probably know it as a home remedy for the common cold, sore throat, or first-trimester nausea.